Beware: Fake BGS Graded Slabs

 A social media post on November 12, 2020 terrified sports card collectors and sent them scrambling to check their slabs.

 So far, it's believed the cards inside the holders are real, but the BGS cases are fake.

-BGS later confirmed that one of the holders was fake, but oddly left their public comment vague.
+On November 12, 2020 BGS confirmed that one of the holders was fake, but oddly left their public comment vague.

 A card collector on Instagram posted another fake BGS slab.
 This time with a 2018-19 Panini Prizm Silver Luka Doncic Rookie card.

 The collector detailed how to tell a real BGS slab from a fake one.

 Another 18-19 Prizm Silver Luka Doncic in a fake slab surfaced in late November 2020 from eBay consignment seller DCSports87.

 And another fake slab involving Luka.
 This one from eBay seller MVP_529.

 January 9, 2021 - a fake BGS 9.5 1986-87 Fleer Michael Jordan Rookie card is discovered.

 What if I told you, a fake slab and a real slab with the same BGS serial number sold on the same day.